TOP OUTDOOR WINTER ACTIVITIES TO GET YOUR HEART PUMPING

 Walk the Dog

 Yep, walking Fido gets the blood pumping, especially if you own a winter breed such as a Husky or Great Pyrenees.
 These breeds especially thrive in cold weather and will joyfully join you on a walk (or pull, depending on the dog’s enthusiasm) around the block or the park.
-This give you the chance to breathe in the cold winter air, burn some calories, and do your heart some good while bonding with man’s best friend.
+This gives you the chance to breathe in the cold winter air, burn some calories, and do your heart some good while bonding with man’s best friend.

 Don’t have a dog?
 Grab a friend or loved ones and have them join you for a trip or two around the block instead.
 The company helps keep your mind off the temperatures.